-Using advanced healthcare-grade TV-Tablets or Smart TVs with interactive patient software can also be an easy way for the care provider to educate or communicate or prompt the patient to consider things about their health.
-At the very least, providing access to the internet, apps, games, etc to patients is a huge differentiator for patient experience that will do more than amuse patients - it is a simple way to enable connections, demonstrate generosity and thoughtfulness on the care providers part to create a modern entertainment set up at their bedside or in the patient room.
+Using advanced healthcare-grade TV-Tablets or Smart TVs with interactive patient software can also be an easy way for the care provider to educate, communicate with or prompt the patient to consider things about their health.
+At the very least, providing access to the internet, apps, games, etc. to patients is a huge differentiator for the patient experience.
+It will do more than amuse patients; it is a simple way to enable connections, demonstrate generosity and thoughtfulness on the care providers part to create a modern entertainment set up at their bedside or in the patient room.

 Learn more about patient-centered entertainment options like medTV here.